YossiHekter/Search-engine/ReadMe.txt

 Hello!
-Wellcome to "Search&find" Search Engine
+Wellcomw to "Search&find" Search Engine
 To work with this search engine follow this instraction
 	1. start the program by clicking on Search&find.exe or run.bat file that is in the folder "Search engine" 1.1 if you run the .bat file your computer needs to be codified to run a python program through the CMD